teamniteo/handbook/5_People/personal-finances.md

 There are two main types of assets we're interested in:

-- Stocks are shares of companies, be it Google and Microsoft, or a small $50M company in Japan.
+- Stocks are shares of companies, be it Google and Microsoft or a small $50M company in Japan.
 - Bonds are loans with a fixed interest rate, given by governments, municipalities, or corporations for short- or long-term (months to decades).

 Stocks are high-yield and high-risk, bonds are low-yield and low-risk.
 We'll be using both in our portfolio.
 The younger you are, the more you can have in stocks (for higher yield), but the closer you get to retirement, the more you should have in bonds (for less risk).

 In both cases, you want global exposure.
-There are times when the US has the better yield and in other cases, emerging markets or Europe might have a better yield.
+There are times when the US has a better yield, and in other cases, emerging markets or Europe might have a better yield.
 Since nobody can predict the future, we just take the whole market.

 We'll be buying whole-market index funds for stocks and bonds.